Philipp Christoph von Sötern: Biography

 Philipp Christoph von Sötern was born in Zweibrücken.
 He was the son of a Catholic mother and a Protestant father, and was initially baptized as a Lutheran.
 He converted to Catholicism as a child.
 As an adolescent, he was educated at the Jesuit school in Trier.

 At age 17, he became a canon of the Cathedral of Trier; he later also acquired canonicates at Mainz Cathedral and Speyer Cathedral.
 He was elected provost of Trier in 1604 and proved adept at handling legal and diplomatic disputes.

 On 30 May 1609, the cathedral chapter of Speyer Cathedral elected Sötern coadjutor bishop of Speyer, alongside Bishop Eberhard von Dienheim.
 Pope Paul V confirmed his appointment on 11 December 1609.
 Upon the death of Dienheim, Sötern succeeded as Bishop of Speyer on 10 October 1610.
 He was subsequently ordained as a priest on 8 August 1612.
 He was consecrated as a bishop by Stephan Weber, Auxiliary Bishop of Mainz, on 15 August 1612.
 In 1615, he ordered the fortification of the city of Udenheim, finalized by 1623 as Philippsburg fortress.

+Between 1626 and 1632, he constructed the Philippsburg palace below the Ehrenbreitstein Fortress in Koblenz.

 During the Thirty Years' War, he started as supporter of the Catholic League but his growing tense with the Spanish Habsburgs led him on the side of France and in opposition to Emperor Ferdinand II.
 The cathedral chapter of the Cathedral of Trier elected Sötern Archbishop of Trier on 25 September 1623 and Pope Urban VIII confirmed this appointment on 11 March 1624.
 As archbishop, Sötern pursued a rigid fiscal policy that made him unpopular with the people of the Archbishopric of Trier.
 He also alienated the people by appointing his family members to high office.
 In 1630, the people of Trier asked the spanish government in Luxemburg for help which responded by sending troops to occupy Trier.
 With aide from French troops, Sötern retook the city in 1632.
 In exchange and to protect his Bishoprics from Swedish troops, Sötern allowed France to occupy the fortress of Ehrenbreitstein.
 In 1634, Sötern supported the election of Cardinal Richelieu as coadjutor Archbishop of Trier, which would have given Richelieu control of a vote in an imperial election if Sötern had predeceased Richelieu.